GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Dive for Cover
 Reaction
 In response to potentially being affected by an effect which would affect an area, a character may dive for cover by immediately moving to a position which is within a jump's distance.
 If they do, they replace any defense/save result with their [Rflx] score if it is higher.
 They are prone and vulnerable until the end of the next round regardless of which result is used.
 This cannot be done if already prone.
-If already vulnerable when doing so, they have a -4 penalty to the [Rflc] score result.
+If already vulnerable when doing so, they have a -4 penalty to the [Rflx] score result.

 #### Dodge
 Reaction